 (Note: Over at Cinema Treasures, there’s debate about the 70mm version opening in the Loop at either the McVickers or the Michael Todd.
-The epic moved over to the McVickers in April, 1968 after completing its initial run at the Cinestage.
-Here is the ad.
-In June, 1968, it was the premiere attraction at the UA Cinema 150 in Oak Brook.
-And yes, the movie had at least four repeat engagements at the Michael Todd, sans hardticket.)
+After starting its initial run on 10/24/1967 at the Cinestage—here is the ad—and running 24 weeks, the epic moved over to the McVickers in April, 1968, running for 27 more weeks.
+In June, 1968, it was the premiere attraction at the UA Cinema 150 in Oak Brook, running 27 weeks.
+And yes, the 70mm job, reaching the end of serviceability, had four much shorter engagements at the Michael Todd, sans hardticket.)

 ROLL OVER IMAGE & POSTER (Scrolling on screen from right to left, the title here is a combination of four images.)